Pivot Tables: You’ve Got to Get Them in Your Life!

 To the unfamiliar user, this might already sound a bit complex.
 Likewise, you might be sceptical about the accuracy of Pivot Tables, especially when relying on them to make significant calculations.
 But while summarising data is somewhat complex, thankfully Excel takes care of this part for you.
 From a user standpoint, Pivot Tables are easy to create and easy to use.
 Crucially, however, this does depend on orderly, consistent input of your source data.

-To get a clear demonstration of just how easy they are to make, take a look at this straightforward two-minute Happy tutorial.
+To get a clear demonstration of just how easy they are to make, take a look at this straightforward two-minute tutorial.

 Flexible